One website coming up!

 frank sinatra style clothes

-(Frank Sinatra, photographed with a sculpture of him made by Jo Davidson, wearing checked grey suit with navy blue knit tie, gold cufflinks, 1946)
+(Frank Sinatra, photographed with a sculpture of him made by Jo Davidson, wearing a checked grey suit with a navy blue knit tie and gold cufflinks, 1946)

 frank sinatra costume ideas

-While Sinatra could be seen in any number of ties in different patterns and colours, he always made an effort to include his favorite colour orange somewhere in his outfit because "orange is the happiest color."
-Usually it was in the form of an orange pocket square, crisply folded
+While Sinatra wore many different ties in different patterns and colours, he always tried to include his favourite colour, orange, somewhere in his outfit because, according to him, "orange is the happiest colour."
+Usually, it was in the form of an orange pocket square, crisply folded.

 frank sinatra costume ideas - 2

-(Frank Sinatra here wears a dark suit with a notch lapelled jacket, satin speckled dark neck tie, a lighter coloured trilby hat, and a pair of black patent leather derby shoes.
-Shown here during a capitol studio session 1957)
+(Frank Sinatra here wears a dark suit with a notch-lapelled jacket, satin speckled dark necktie, a lighter-coloured trilby hat, and a pair of black patent leather derby shoes.
+Shown here during a capitol studio session in 1957)

-As for shoes, he usually wears black patent shoes, reserving brown shoes for informal or daytime wear, and Sinatra would go out of his own way to ensure his pair are always polished to some degree at any one time - he even once said “Shine your Mary Janes on the underside of a couch cushion”.
-Derby and patent slip-on shoes are his usual go tos.
+As for shoes, he usually wore black patent shoes, reserving brown shoes for informal or daytime wear.
+Sinatra would go out of his way to ensure his pair were always polished.
+Derby and patent slip-on shoes were his usual go-to's.

 frank sinatra costume ideas - 3

-Also he is rarely seen without his hat cocked to one side - it became one of his signature looks.
-During that time, hats are a quinessential item in men's fashion and it is a seperate art altogether finding a hat that suits you the best.
-However, most of Sinatra's hats are made by Cavanagh hats and he prefered fedoras since the wide brim works well with his head shape, and with the rakish tilt to one side, it looks positively devastating.
+Sinatra was rarely seen without his hat cocked to one side — it became one of his signature looks.
+During that time, hats were a quintessential item in men's fashion, and finding a hat that suited you the best was a separate art altogether.
+However, most of Sinatra's hats are Cavanagh hats.
+He preferred fedoras since the wide brim worked well with his head shape.

 Search